epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 - Line list of cases
 - Contact tracing data

-As a group, Write your answers to these questions:
+Within your room, Write your answers to these questions:

 - From descriptive and estimation steps:
   - What set has more infections related to fewer clusters in the